Not Introvert. Not Extrovert. The Otrovert Personality Type Explained

 • They don’t thrive on small talk, surface connections, or group rituals; depth, silence, and reflection are where they feel most themselves.

 Yet this deep internal life does not make them unsocial in the clinical sense.
 Quite the opposite: otroverts are often very polite, kind, and considerate.
 They avoid conflict and are highly confrontation-averse, not because they shrink from tension, but because they don’t see value in escalated group conflict and prefer peace where possible.
+Many otroverts feel uncomfortable with exposure or attention in public environments.

 This personality type doesn’t imply loneliness or isolation in a clinical sense.
 In fact, many otroverts: